kanopi/saplings-ai-ckeditor-experience/README.md

 ### Configure OpenAI

-While the AI module supports many AI services, here are the steps to configure OpenAI for example.
+While the AI module supports many AI services, this recipe is configure to use OpenAI.

-Create an account and a User API key at https://platform.openai.com
+1. Create an API key at https://platform.openai.com

-@TODO How to configure.
+2. Create a key file at `private://keys/openai_provider.key`.
+That is usually at `[webroot]/sites/default/files/private/keys/openai_provider.key`.

-Save, and you are ready to start AI-ing!
+3. Once you are ready to deploy, be sure to place that key in your cloud environments.